GenieTim/genieblog.ch/source/_posts_en/2020/2020-05-06-features-of-this-website-speed.md

 I chose to switch since I wanted to get my hands on with static page generators.
 One may read more about the switch and its pros and cons in [another post](https://genieblog.ch/blog/en/2020/migration-from-wordpress-to-jigsaw).

-In this post, I will present the pros, and everything that went into it.
+In this post, I will present one of the pros: how easy it was to make the website faster without any dubious WordPress plugins.

 ## I am Speed.